epicmet/obsidian-nb-plugin/README.md

   <PATH_TO_YOUR_VAULT>/.obsidian/plugins/obsidian-nb-pluglin # Modify this line
 ```

-And then reload community plugins from within Obsidian and enable the plugin.
+After putting it in the right place, reload community plugins from within Obsidian and enable the plugin.

+> [!IMPORTANT]
+>
+> Since you are using `nb` and Obsidian together, you are essentially syncing the `.obsidian` directory which includes your vault's settings and plugins!
+>
+> I recommend adding such lines to the root `.gitignore` of the `nb` notebook
+>
+> ```
+> .obsidian/plugins/
+> .obsidian/workspace.json
+> ```

-### Why not Obsidian's community plugins section?
+### Why this plugins is not published to Obsidian's community plugins?

 It's not registered as a standard community plugin within Obsidian because it's intended for developer use only.